intermezzOS/book/src/paging.md

     jne .map_p2_table
 ```

-The `inc` instruction increments the register it’s given by one. `ecx` is our loop
+The `inc` instruction increments the register it’s given by one. `ecx` is our
-counter, so we’re adding to it.
+loop counter, so we’re adding to it.
 Then, we ‘compare’ with `cmp`.
-We’re comparing
+We’re
-`ecx` with 512: we want to map 512 page entries overall.
-This will give us 512 *
+comparing `ecx` with 512: we want to map 512 page entries overall.
+The page
+table is 4096 bytes, each entry is 8 bytes, so that means there are 512 entries.
-2 mebibytes: one gibibyte of memory.
-It’s also why we wrote the loop: writing
+This will give us 512 * 2 mebibytes: one gibibyte of memory.
+It’s also why we
-out 512 entries by hand is possible, theoretically, but is not fun.
-Let’s make
+wrote the loop: writing out 512 entries by hand is possible, theoretically, but
-the computer do the math for us.
+is not fun.
+Let’s make the computer do the math for us.

 The `jne` instruction is short for ‘jump if not equal’.
 It checks the result of
 the `cmp`, and if the comparison says ‘not equal’, it will jump to the label